rulingAnts/quickstart_android_pwa/README.md

 ## Contribution and Development

-We welcome contributions!
-All contributions to this code must be licensed under the **AGPL-3.0** or a compatible license.
+Contributions are welcome!
+This is a browser-based PWA built with vanilla HTML/CSS/JS and a small Node dev server for local use.

-### First Steps for New Developers:
+Quick dev loop:

-1. **Check Issues:** Start by reviewing the **Issues** tab.
-Look for issues tagged `good first issue` or `help wanted` to understand immediate needs and planned features.
+- npm start — run the local dev server serving `./www` with proper headers, SPA fallback, and SW no-cache

-2. **Propose Architecture:** The first major step is designing the core data model (Room entities) and the XML parsing logic.
-Feel free to open a new Issue to propose an initial architecture plan.
+- npm run dev:android — guided Android emulator workflow (sets up adb reverse and can open Chrome on the emulator)

-3. **Fork and Clone:** Fork the repository and start setting up the basic Android project structure.
+- npm run pull:prompt — interactively pull a ZIP from `/sdcard/Download` on a connected/emulated device to `~/Downloads`

-Please use the GitHub Issues page for bug reports, feature requests, and community discussions.
+Please use GitHub Issues for bugs and feature requests.
+See `www/README.md`, `QUICKSTART_PWA.md`, and `INSTALLATION.md` for PWA-specific details.

 ## Licensing (AGPL-3.0)

 The source code for the Comparative Wordlist Elicitation Tool is licensed under the **GNU Affero General Public License Version 3 (AGPL-3.0)**.

-The full license text is available in the `LICENSE_AGPL.md` file in this repository.
+The full license text is available in the `LICENSE` file in this repository.

 ### AGPL-3.0 Obligations